MarkTomlin/SOFT7003-Group-1-Dental-Practice-Information-System/README.md

 # SOFT7003-Group-1-Dental-Practice-Information-System

-This is the source files for the our group project application:
+This is the source files for our group project application:

 A small Dental Practice information and management Web Application